Dating Chargebacks - Tinder, Bumble and more...

 - Transaction receipt copy showing AVS/CVV match

 - Order confirmation email

 - Activity or access logs with date, timestamp, and customer IP address

 - Email correspondence with customer (welcome email, login credentials, etc.)

 - Text of checkout page, terms and conditions, refund and cancellation policy

-Any chargeback based on false premises can potentially be beaten and recovered with the right evidence.
-Clear communications, thorough documentation, and meticulous record retention can go a long way toward protecting you from invalid disputes.
+Any chargeback based on false premises can be beaten and reversed with the right evidence.
+Clear communication, thorough documentation, and meticulous record keeping can go a long way toward protecting you from invalid disputes.